weylundbhast/Galerest/content/People/Heritage.md

 ---
 # Animalfolk

-The [[Greater Beings]] manipulated all forms of animals to into the peoples of the world.
-Below is a sampling of the

 ## Vulpin (Fox)

 **Ability Score Increase**.
 Your Intelligence score increases by 2 and your Charisma score increases by 1.